Here are some questions people commonly ask us, listed by topic. To view the answer, click on the question.

 Can you tell me about the audiences, organisations, sectors, and communities that Time to Change work with?

 The primary audiences for Time to Change are the general public, and people with lived experience of mental health problems.
-However, the programme will also work with the following target audiences in 2015/16:
+However, the programme will also work with the following target audiences:

 - Children and Young People, and those who support and work with them